The Ships’ Crews

-Our crew–the people that make it happen.
-Our crew is a tight-knit community of professional and volunteer mariners who come together to care for and sail the Lady & Chieftain.
-They are bright, skilled and hilarious, and many of them got their start in our Two Weeks Before the Mast program.
-If you want to join our crew, check out our Jobs and Volunteering pages.
+Our crews are tight-knit communities of professional and volunteer mariners who come together to maintain and sail Lady Washington and Hawaiian Chieftain.
+They are bright, skilled and hilarious, and many of them got their start in our Two Weeks Before the Mast volunteer program.
+If you’d like to join our crew, check out our Jobs and Volunteering pages.

 Hawaiian Chieftain Crew, Spring 2013